Caracal Key Facts

 The name Caracal comes from Turkish word "karakulak" meaning 'black eared'.
 The Swahili name for Caracal is "Simbamangu" which means 'secretive lion' or 'secretive cat' as they are rarely seen.

 The Caracal has distinctive long dark tufts on its large, pointed ears.
-It is one of the few cat species that don't have any spots or stripes on its coat.
+It has a reddish-brown plain coat and is one of the few cat species that don't have any spots or stripes.

-Caracals occur throughout Africa and South East Asia but are absent from the extreme desert regions and rainforests.
+Caracals occur throughout Africa and into parts of south Asia as far as India but are absent from the extreme desert regions and rainforests.

 UNIQUE BEHAVIOR